 South Line Volunteer Fire Company

-In 1996 South Line Fire Company celebrated its 50th Anniversary.
+In 1996 South Line Volunteer Fire Company celebrated its 50th Anniversary.
 Multiple proclamations were issued acknowledging the dedication of the firefighters and officers of Cheektowaga South Line Volunteer Fire Company.
 In 1997, due to decreased attendance and increased financial demands, the South Line Weekly Friday Night Bingo Fundraisers was terminated.

-As residents of Cheektowaga South Line Volunteer Fire Company demanded more emergency medical service requests than fire responses, the South Line Fire District petitioned New York State Department of Health for a change in EMS Certification.
+As residents of Cheektowaga South Line Volunteer Fire Company demanded more emergency medical service requests than fire responses, the South Line Fire District petitioned the New York State Department of Health for a change in EMS Certification.
 In spring of 1998, a temporary status change was granted from NYS EMS BLS Transporting Level to NYS AEMT – I Non Transporting Level.
-This advanced certification allowed South Line to provide Advanced Life Support while waiting for the private ambulance company to arrive and transport.
+This advanced certification allowed firefighters to provide Advanced Life Support while waiting for the private ambulance company to arrive and transport.

-As the demands of South Line members to the community increased, the need for more training increased as well.
-In spring of 2006 South Line Fire District acquired a vacant warehouse adjacent to their Boxwood Substation.
-This adjacent warehouse and Boxwood Substation were renovated to create South Line Fire District Training Facility.
-The 2 new apparatus and the training facility were dedicated in October of 2008.
-Due to the increased number of members answering their last alarm, the memorial brick plaza was moved to the rear of the South Line Fire Station on French Road.
-The bigger memorial plaza also offered firefighters and officers of Cheektowaga South Line Volunteer Fire Company the opportunity to have their name forever inscribed in a plaza paver brick.
+As the demands from the community increased, the need for more training increased as well.
+In spring of 2006 South Line Fire District $10 acquired a vacant warehouse adjacent to Station #2.
+This adjacent warehouse and Fire Station were renovated to create South Line Fire District #10 Station #2 and Training Facility.
+The 2 new apparatus bays and training facility were dedicated on October of 2008.
+Due to the increased number of members answering their last alarm, the memorial brick plaza was moved to the rear of Station #1.
+The bigger memorial plaza also offered firefighters and officers of Cheektowaga South Line Volunteer Fire Company the opportunity to have their name forever inscribed in plaza paver brick.

 (We would like to thank Steven, and James Rudnicki for their research and assistance in helping us create this history page)